Jails in the Philippines are overpopulated by an incredible 511 per cent as the total number of inmates has ballooned to 126,946.

 The COA’s annual audit report concluded: “As of December 31, 2016, the BJMP (Bureau of Jail Management and Penology) has a total jail population of 126,946 which exceeded the total ideal capacity of 20,746 having a variance of 106,200 or has a total average of 511 percent of congestion/overcrowding or clogging.”

-Such overcrowding, the audit observed, not only caused issues of health and sanitation, but also led to increased gang activity.
+Being so overpopulated, the audit observed, not only caused issues of health and sanitation, but also led to increased gang activity.